Boost Your Career by Highlighting Your Cognitive Ability

 Information processing

 One of the most vital cognitive abilities involves information processing.
 No matter how well you pay attention or commit information to memory, those facts would be useless without the ability to process that data.
-Fortunately, the mind is able to process outside information received through both sound and sight, using other cognitive abilities to interpret that data and make sense of it all.
-Strong processing abilities tend to allow people to quickly understand new data as they encounter it and use that new information to resolve problems or develop plans.

-One category of cognition that deserves its own explanation relates to those cognitive skills that can help you to engage in higher-level planning and strategizing.
+One category of cognition that deserves its own explanation relates to those cognitive skills that can help you engage in higher-level planning and strategizing.
 For example:

 • Mental flexibility - an ability that can help with adapting to new situations and paradigms